 Time to dust out the old resume and freshen it up.
 Originally I used a 2 column, 1-page resume.
 However, I wanted to highlight more of my projects and opted for 2 page with the most important part condensed into first page, while the second highlights projects and opensource contributions.

-I also included a generic cover letter to all applications but honestly not sure if anyone ever read it.
+I also included a generic cover letter to all applications but honestly not sure if anyone ever reads it.

 I’d recommend applying at a slower rate in the beginning to get a feel of how well your resume is doing and revise as needed.

 I used NodeFlair’s Resume Checker and Resume Builder to get feedbacks, they’re both free tools and I found their suggestions useful.
-There’s already tons of advice out there on how to write resume, key point being focus on business values, real world impact so I won’t dive deeper into it.
+There’s already tons of advice out there on how to write resume, key point being focus on business values, so I won’t dive deeper into it.

 Interview process